BayesianModelingandComputationInPython/BookCode_Edition1/welcome.md

   isbn = {978-0-367-89436-8},
 }
 ```

+## See a mistake?
+File an [issue](https://github.com/BayesianModelingandComputationInPython/BookCode_Edition1/issues) if you notice anything broken so we can fix it.

 ## Environment installation
 To run the code you will need to install the correct packages in a computational environment.